The Excel CHIDIST Function

 In Excel 2010, the Chidist function has been renamed the Chisq.Dist.Rt function.

-The Excel Chidist function calculates the right-tailed probability of the chi-square distribution
+The Excel Chidist function calculates the right-tailed probability of the chi-square distribution.

 The syntax of the function is:

-|x||-||The value at which the chi-square distribution is to be evaluated (must be ≥ 0)|
+|x||-||The value at which the chi-square distribution is to be evaluated (must be ≥ 0).|

-The number of degrees of freedom (must be an integer between 1 and 1010)(If the supplied degrees_freedom is a decimal, this is truncated to an integer)
+The number of degrees of freedom (must be an integer between 1 and 1010).(If the supplied degrees_freedom is a decimal, this is truncated to an integer).

-The chart on the right shows the right-tailed chi-square distribution, with 1, 2 and 3 degrees of freedom.
+The above chart on the right shows the right-tailed chi-square distribution, with 1, 2 and 3 degrees of freedom.

 If you get an error from the Excel Chidist function this is likely to be one of the following:

 Occurs if either:

-|#VALUE!||-||Occurs if either of the supplied arguments are not recognised as numeric values|
+|#VALUE!||-||Occurs if any of the supplied arguments are non-numeric.|